Arturro43/idontuseit/README.md

 ## I need your help!

 I want to move from current hosting provider to more privacy-friendly alternative.
-If any UI designer can help me with reproducing design to work as a static page without JavaScript, please open Issue.
+If any UI designer can help me with reproducing design to work as a static page without JavaScript, please open an Issue.

 ## Roadmap